Governor General's Horse Guards: UN and NATO Missions

 The Regiment has augmented many Regular Force UN missions to include Korea, Egypt, Golan Heights, Cyprus and Bosnia.
 NATO Mission support include tank crews in Germany on fall exercises during the Cold War, and operations in Kosovo in the 1990s, Afghanistan in 2000s, and more recently training missions in Ukraine and Latvia.
 Two soldier were killed in Korea.

-Aid to the Civil Power
+Aid to the civil power

-The Regiment supported a number of national emergency responses with troops to include Hurricane Hazel in 1954, security posts at the Olympics in Montreal and Commonwealth Games in Edmonton in the 1970s, the Ice Storm in Ottawa in 1998, Tsunami in the Philippines 2011, and the Quebec Floods in 2014 and Ontario in 2018.
+The regiment supported a number of national emergency responses with troops to include Hurricane Hazel in 1954, security posts at the 1976 Summer Olympics in Montreal and 1978 Commonwealth Games in Edmonton, the ice storm in Ottawa in 1998, tsunami in the Philippines 2011, and the Quebec floods in 2014 and Ontario in 2018.

 War In Afghanistan

 The regiment contributed an aggregate of more than 20% of its authorized strength to the various Task Forces which served in Afghanistan between 2002 and 2014 totaling 35 soldiers.
 Soldiers served in a number of roles, the largest being part of the Combat Logistics Patrols at Kandahar Air Field.
 Many of the officers served in Higher HQs in various capacities, many to do with Sector Security Reform of the Afghan National Security Forces.